awslabs/aws-proton-plugins-for-backstage/docs/developing.md

 ## Test in a local Backstage app

-To develop and test with the AWS Proton plugins in a local Backstage app:
+To develop and test the AWS Proton plugins in a local Backstage app:

 1. Initialize the packages like in the standalone case by running `yarn install` and `yarn ci`.
 Then, follow the main [Backstage instructions](https://backstage.io/docs/getting-started/create-an-app) to create and run a Backstage app locally.
 We recommend that you create a git repository for your personal Backstage app, so that you can use version control for your modifications.
 After you create the app, go into the app's root directory and run `git init`.